irfanICMLL/inceptionV2_finetune/README.md

 2. inceptionV2_train.py: contains the definition of the graph which is needed to train the model on the dataset.
 As you can see, it uses the new Dataset API which is really easy to use and also quite fast.
 In particular this code:

+- Loads the pre-trained inceptionV2 model from ckpt

 - Loads the dataset from files: it expects jpg images placed in a pre-defined structure.
 The structure of the dataset must be the following: a single main folder containing all the dataset.
 In this main folder there is a single folder for each class.
 Each sub-folder has the name of the class.
 In each sub-folder there are the images corresponding to that class.
 This dataset organization is already done if you are using the CUB-200 dataset.

 - Preprocess the data: once the files are loaded, they are preprocessed as the inceptionV2 wants.
 All images will be isotropically rescaled to have smallest side = 256 and put in range [-1,+1] and then training images will be randomly cropped and flipped while test images will be centrally cropped.
 There is also the possibility to add color augmentation with the 'color_augm_probability' flag which will augment the training data given a probability in range [0,1].